How to figure out what is wrong with your telescope when the

 has been suggested by others in the past that insulating the edge of

-the mirror could reduce temperature imbalance within the glass, and may
+the mirror could reduce temperature imbalance within the

 help reduce the temperature-induced overcorrection.
 With the